leonardsangoroh/facial-recognition-and-app-maybe/README.md

 # facial-recognition-and-app-maybe
-Building a facial recognition model based on the Siames model.
+Building a facial recognition model based on the Siamese model.
 It might be an app in the future, who knows !